|Title||MARRIAGE EQUALITY - 'FOR EVERY BACHELOR AND BACHELORETTE'|

 From the confirmation in the Australian High Court that the postal vote would take place, to the on-air date, we had 12 days.
 In this time we crowd-sourced the footage, edited the commercial, found a sponsor to donate the air time and secured the rights to the music and talent (the dozens of brides, grooms and guests that appeared in the footage).
 With zero budget, we connected with corporations, musicians and production companies that were supportive of the cause and willing to donate their services.
 At the same time, we synchronised the publishing of the film across social media channels using the established hashtags (#VoteYes and #TheBachelorAU) to hijack the social conversation in real-time.
 We engaged high-profile advocates such as Sarah Blasko and Crowded House to share during the show to spread the reach further.
 Marriage Equality team were engaging, retweeting, and responding throughout the evening to continue the momentum.

-Social media momentum after the film aired had a huge impact: high profile celebrities, advocates, and activists at home and abroad joined the conversation and reposted our film, increasing our reach monumentally, particularly on Facebook & Twitter.
+Social media momentum after the film aired had a huge impact: high profile celebrities, advocates, and activists at home and abroad joined the conversation, increasing our reach monumentally.
+The film created a huge conversation in the media in the days following, receiving more commentary on #TheBachelorAU hashtag than the finale itself.
 Over 80% of all comments on our film were positive, with 15% of comments explicitly stating they had or would be voting Yes, and 30% directly celebrating the content of the film.
-The public also initiated a fundraising campaign that saw the film re-aired on national TV. $106,002 was raised by a chuffed.org campaign, beating the target of $25K and proving the film's power.
 An estimated 58% of the voting public was reached, and the campaign generated a global reach of 21M+, with the total TV reaching 2M people.
 We reached a total of 15.3M people across all social media with 4.8M social video views.
+The public also initiated a fundraising campaign that saw the film re-aired on national TV. $106,002 was raised by a chuffed.org campaign.